 up to 5GB in size without an account.

-pCloud Pass is another app you can use.
-It is an encrypted password manager that saves and auto-fills your login credentials on websites or apps.
-You can use pCloud Pass for free on one device.
+pCloud offers another standalone app called pCloud Pass, an encrypted password manager that saves and auto-fills your login credentials across websites and applications.
+You can use pCloud Pass for free on one device, providing additional security for your online accounts beyond just file storage.

 If you have a pCloud account, there’s a tab dedicated to audio files.
-Any music you upload to your account gets categorized and sorted within the audio tab, letting you filter by artists, songs, albums or playlists.
-You can play music from the web browser as pCloud’s dedicated music player enables you to load or save a playlist, shuffle songs or play on repeat.
+Any music you upload to your account is categorized and sorted within the audio tab, letting you filter by artists, songs, albums or playlists.

 Privacy

-pCloud does an excellent job of only using the data it needs to process activity on your account.
-It is upfront about the data it uses with an easy-to-read privacy policy.
+pCloud does an excellent job of using only the data it needs to process activity on your account.
+It is upfront about the data it uses in its easy-to-read privacy policy.
 However, pCloud does collect data on how you use its product and will share it with third-party entities when complying with laws.

 Dropbox is open about collecting and using your data, as privacy is not one of its strongest areas.
 If necessary, Dropbox can also access the data in your account, per its privacy policy.
 Some of the data Dropbox shares is necessary to provide the connections it does, such as with Google.